CSBSJU/CSCI-160/exercises/cracking.md

 [2] (*C*<sup>*N*</sup>+*C*<sup>*N*+1</sup>+&#8943;+*C*<sup>*M*</sup>)/*G*.

-Keep in mind this is not an indication of how long it would take to crack a particular password, only of how long to search the entire password space.
+Keep in mind that this is not an indication of how long it would take to crack a particular password, only of how long to search the entire password space.
 It is conceivable that any given password will be found in less time than that indicated.
 Still, it allows you to compare the effect of alphabet size and password length on the search space and time.

 ``` java
 package cracking;